Ask a question

 - If necessary, a flight can safely return to dock within 40 seconds.

 - Would passengers and their bags be checked with an airline-style security process?

 - Many attractions operate a range of highly effective security measures and Arc will be no exception.
-We will be following the advice of the police and other emergency services on the best security and safety measures.
+We will be following the advice of the police and other emergency services on the best security, safety and infection control measures.